vivekseth/basic-web-app/readme.md

 * Use a React UI kit (bootstrap-react)

+* Add footer

+* Add search, sort, filtering

+* How can I use BrowserRouter for prod and HashRouter for dev?

 * Use client-side, purgeable cache to avoid duplicating ajax requests.

 * Add login support to app (abilty to favorite characters and films)